Stuycs-K/project03-final-09-kamrowskiv/DEVLOG.md

 At home:
 - Edited client by removing all old unnecessary methods
 - Planned how to add methods and structs to shared.h to make everything more efficient

+### 2025-01-15 - Finished client.c code for lobby in main

+In class:
+- Added ask for name in client using stdin